Entering the European market for candles

 Consumer packaging

-Candles are often gifts, which consumers prefer to receive in boxes.
-The gift box can be the original export packaging, or a box provided by the importer-wholesaler or retailer with their branding or messaging on it.
-Candles in glass containers are always labelled to tell the brand story and product features such as special ingredients, scents or origin.
-These candles are then often also packed in a branded box to add consumer value.
+Candles are often gifts, for which consumers appreciate a gift box.
+This can be the original export packaging, or a box provided by the importer-wholesaler or retailer with their branding or messaging.
+Candles in containers are often labelled to highlight the brand story and product features like special ingredients, scents or origin.
+These candles are often also packed in a branded box to add consumer value.

 Tips: